velissarious/Rock-Paper-Scissors-strategy-competition-program/readme.md

 ## Testing

-Unit tests are also available written in [JUnit 4](https://junit.org/junit4/).
+Unit tests are also available, written in [JUnit 4](https://junit.org/junit4/).